rafaelrcamargo/tbttt/README.md

 I mean, why not?

-> **Info**: Just a study of terminal based apps in rust, nothing too complex around here.
+> **Note**: Just a study of terminal based apps in rust, nothing too complex around here.

 ## License